Ripley's Believe It or Not by Ripley’s Believe It or Not! for March 27, 2015

 10. Missing large

-platyfurmany about 9 years ago
+platyfurmany over 9 years ago

 A White Dwarf is a star that is mostly composed of carbon and in which there is no longer any fusion going on.
 The carbon, which in this case is called degenerate matter, is compacted into a tight crystalline structure, ergo, a diamond.